Banking & ATM Fees in Netherlands (2026)

 The Netherlands is largely cashless — contactless card payment is accepted almost everywhere, and many establishments are card-only. iDEAL is the dominant online payment system.
 Wise and Revolut work well.
 Opening a local bank account (ING, ABN AMRO) requires a BSN (citizen service number) obtainable once registered at a municipality.

-The recommended card stack for Netherlands
+The card stack for Netherlands

 Wise